ciarareeve/BENG187/final_proposal/proposal_draft.md

 4. **Visualization Challenges**: Displaying large datasets efficiently, especially in interactive formats, may strain both client and server resources, potentially impacting performance.

 By proactively addressing risks and leveraging the project’s strengths, the WebSTR platform can meet its goals while ensuring usability and robustness.

----
-🚧TODO🚧
-***Suggestions for Figures**

-1. **Risk Mitigation Workflow**: A diagram showing how identified risks are addressed at various stages of the project (e.g., integration, testing, deployment).
-2. **Usability Feedback Loop**: An infographic detailing how user feedback informs iterative design improvements.
-3. **Resource Redundancy Strategy**: A schematic illustrating backup database and computing environments.
----